 Once you’ve found it, click the little red plus sign to select it.
 I’m going to be using Lora.

-2. Copy your font code
+2. Copy your Google Fonts embed code

 When you click on the plus sign, you’ll be presented with this fun little drawer containing the code you’ll need to use this font.